Serg70877/Cyber-Security-Notes/README.md

 ### Reverse Shells
 #### Simple Reverse Shell
 The simplest way to get a reverse shell on the target machine is using netcat.
-First, we need to make sure that the target's machine has nc installed.
+First, we need to make sure that the target's machine has it installed.
 If not, we can drop a nc.exe binary on our target machine using ```wget```.
 For windows machines, this binary can be found in ```usr/share/windows-binaries```.

 ##### Getting our nc.exe binary on the target machine
 1. Start a http server on our machine in the same directory as our binary with ```python -m http.server 80```.